-A key component of our industry awareness marketing strategy has been to hold multiple global customer summits each year that target executives from enterprise customers and prospects, and feature a key theme within the Conversational Space, such as Apple Business Chat, Google Rich Business Messenger, IVR deflection or AI.
+A key component of our industry awareness marketing strategy has been to hold multiple global customer summits each year (events in 2020 were held virtually in light of the COVID-19 pandemic) that target executives from enterprise customers and prospects, and feature a key theme within the Conversational Space, such as Apple Business Chat, Google Rich Business Messenger, IVR deflection or AI.
 LivePerson customers are the centerpoint of these summits, presenting why they chose LivePerson for conversational experiences, how they achieved success, and what type of ROI they have realized.
 Each attendee then receives a blueprint for how they can achieve similar outcomes.
 We have found this strategy to drive strong results for LivePerson, as we have seen a greater than 40% conversion rate on opportunities that were created or advanced as part of the customer summits.
-By year end 2019, we had brought approximately 300 customers live on messaging and increased adoption within our enterprise customers to nearly 55%.
-In addition, nearly 60% of messaging conversations had automation attached.
+By year-end 2020, we had brought approximately 400 customers live on messaging and increased adoption within our enterprise customers to 66%.
+In addition, nearly 70% of messaging conversations had automation attached.
 We will continue to focus on building awareness for the Conversational Space and driving adoption of messaging and AI across our customer base.